 Wrongful termination may occur when an employee is terminated for illegal reasons, which usually implies that the termination violates a law or regulation as established in a statute, policy or court ruling.
 An employee can be wrongfully terminated for a variety of reasons.

-Other Types of Wrongful Termination – Sometimes employees have an “implied contract” with their employer, which prevents their employer from firing them without cause.
+Other types of wrongful termination – Sometimes employees have an “implied contract” with their employer, which prevents their employer from firing them without cause.
 The court may determine whether such a condition existed by examining promises of job security, your employee handbook of policies and job performance evaluations.
-Oftentimes implied contracts are informal, so it is helpful to bring an experienced employment law attorney onto your case to ensure your rights remain protected.
+Often implied contracts are informal, so it is helpful to bring an experienced employment law attorney onto your case to ensure your rights remain protected.

 Our Southern California Employment Lawyers Can Protect You